 - Watch this video to learn more about the Standard and resources that can help you begin your implementation journey.

 Where to Start?

-A Starter Kit was created to help post-secondary institutions take their first steps in aligning with the Standard — in the COVID-19 context and beyond.
+- Our Starter Kit is designed to help post-secondary institutions take their first steps in implementing the Standard — in the COVID-19 context and beyond.

 - Join the community to access supportive resources.
 Create a separate account to access the CSA Community, where related resources are available in the Centre for Outreach, Resources, and Engagement (CORE).